 Still, any priest who celebrates Mass is entitled to accept an offering to apply it for a particular intention (c.
 945.1), although he is not required to obtain either a stipend or an intention from anyone in order to say Mass.
 Note that it is also quite possible for a priest to say Mass for the intention for which a stipend has been given, and simultaneously for other intentions as well.
 He may, for example, celebrate a regularly scheduled parish Mass for which some parishioner has provided an intention (and a stipend), but at the same time he may perhaps have in mind the intention of his elderly mother.
 In fact, he may have as many intentions as he likes while offering a Mass, so long as he has accepted a stipend for no more than one of them.
 While on the surface this may seem illogical, keep in mind that the spiritual value of a single Mass is infinite.
 The intention for which a stipend was offered is not somehow getting short-shrift if the celebrant offers that same Mass for other intentions as well!

 As a rule, a priest may only offer one Mass per day, although there are occasions when he is permitted to offer more than one Mass in a single day (c.
 905.1).
 On Sundays and holy-days, for example, a priest may celebrate as many as three Masses in one day; and in areas where there is a shortage of priests, a bishop may permit his priests to say two Masses on an ordinary weekday if pastoral necessity requires it (c.
 905.2).
-Here in the United States, where one often finds only a couple of priests assigned to a large parish, it is very common for a priest to say (for example) a regularly scheduled weekday morning Mass, and then perhaps a funeral or wedding Mass later that same day.
+In the United States, where one often finds only a couple of priests assigned to a large parish, it is very common for a priest to say (for example) a regularly scheduled weekday morning Mass, and then perhaps a funeral or wedding Mass later that same day.
 This is entirely within the limits of the law, even though it may not be the ideal scenario.

 Does this mean that a priest may accept multiple stipends on those days when he offers multiple Masses?
 Absolutely not.
 Canon 951.1 is very clear that, while a priest may celebrate multiple Masses, with a different intention for each one, he may keep only the stipend for one Mass.
 The diocesan bishop determines what is to be done with the stipend that was received for any subsequent Mass(es).
 While the ultimate use to which this money is put might conceivably vary from diocese to diocese, it must not be given to the celebrating priest.
 Thus there can never be any financial incentive for a priest to say more than one Mass per day—which rule greatly helps the Church to avoid any possible misconceptions that Masses are for sale, and/or that priests offer Masses primarily for monetary gain.